netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 > Human language is dynamic.

-We can predict that language_dynamism will continue, and accelerate - with Artificial Intelligence.
+We can predict that language_dynamism will continue, and will accelerate - with Artificial Intelligence.

-This capstone shares that fascinating story!
+This capstone explores this fascinating story!

 ____

 ### ORIGIN STORY:

 It started in a university dorm room.
-Where a student imagined a simple app to learn C++.
+Where a student imagines a little game to learn C++.

 > Use AI to rhyme song lyrics.

-With the inspiration of a mentor and a professor, a tokenizer was written for a large laguage model ~ 25 years ago.
+With the inspiration of a mentor and a professor - a tokenizer was written for a large language model ~ 25 years ago.

 ____